-Listening is both an art and a science, and the more you practice, the better you will get.
+Listening is both an art and a science; the more you practice, the better you will get.

 Make yourself vulnerable

 One of the best things you can do for your employees – particularly during times of crisis – is to put yourself in their shoes.
-A March 2020 video message by Marriott International President and CEO Arne Sorenson gave an update to associates on the coronavirus crisis and referred to the treatment he had been taking that went viral.
+A March 2020 video message by Marriott International President and CEO Arne Sorenson gave an update to associates on the coronavirus crisis.
+It referred to the treatment he had been taking that went viral.
 He was not shy about making himself vulnerable.
-He went on to acknowledge the negative impact of Covid-19 on the company’s earnings, his decision to not take a salary for the rest of the year – and his executive team taking a 50% cut in pay.
+He acknowledged the negative impact of Covid-19 on the company’s earnings, his decision to not take a salary for the rest of the year – and his executive team taking a 50% cut in pay.
 Granted, you may not be in a position to take such drastic measures in your organization, but even seemingly smaller but genuine gestures like acknowledging some things you may have suffered or struggled with will make you more relatable to your team.